-St Michael and All Angels has commitment to Operation Encompass and informing all stakeholders of the initiative.
-The lead person for Operation Encompass is Sara Richardson. www.operationencompass.org
+St. Michael and All Angels CE VA School has a commitment to Operation Encompass, the information sharing agreement between police and school settings following police involvement in an incident of domestic abuse, or other potential crimes, and informing all stakeholders of the initiative.

+The lead person for Operation Encompass is the Headteacher. www.operationencompass.org